Skip to Main Content

 Some publishers require an embargo period.
 But don't wait till then to post your work on CUNY Academic Works; just set an embargo date, and the metadata describing the work will be visible but the work itself will not appear until after the date you specify.

 Publishers that permit green open access /self-archiving usually say so on the journal website, in the instructions to authors, or under open access.
-SHERPA/RoMEO (UK) collects journal publishers' archiving policies (note CUNY has not verified that information).
+Open Policy Finder (UK) collects journal publishers' archiving policies (note CUNY has not verified that information).
 E.g.

 Note that when you post work to CUNY Academic Works, you will be granting to CUNY the non-exclusive right to archive and distribute the work through CUNY Academic Works and any successor initiatives.
 This means if we migrate from the current platform to a better one, you have given us the right to bring the content over too, and we will not have to ask you again.
 Entering into this agreement does not alter your copyright or other rights you may hold.